seds-sg/nusseds-webpage/src/content/new-frontiers/new-frontiers-8.md

 The speakers for the event will be Eugene Ee and Zhen Ning.

 ## Details
 Event is scheduled occur from 7.30pm to 9.00pm.
 The venue has been confirmed to be the Hangar @I3 Building Level 1.
+Directions to the building can be located [here](https://enterprise.nus.edu.sg/contact-us/).

+There is a possibility that refreshments will be provided, but do not bet on it.
+Do take your dinner before arriving!